 A wide range of damages are recoverable in a car accident case.
 If you are successful in your claim or lawsuit, you can seek economic and non-economic expenses.
 However, you will need to prove that these expenses were a result of the car accident.
 The most common economic damages in car accidents include medical bills such as the cost of emergency care, hospital stays, surgeries, or prescription medications.
 You can also seek compensation for lost income, loss of earning capacity, and property damage.

 Non-economic expenses include pain and suffering, such as emotional distress caused by the accident.
 In some auto accident cases, you can also cause loss of enjoyment of life and loss of repudiation.
-If the car accident resulted in a wrongful death, you can claim funeral expenses, loss of consortium, and other types of expenses.
+If the car accident resulted in a wrongful death, you can claim funeral expenses, loss of consortium, and other types of costs.

-The non-economic damages might be challenging to prove, however, with an experienced attorney on your side, you can recover all the compensation you deserve.
+The non-economic damages might be challenging to prove; however, with an experienced attorney on your side, you can recover all the compensation you deserve.
 The attorney can also help you gather evidence that can provide non-economic expenses.

 FAQ About Memphis TN Car Accidents

 Having a skilled and adept advocate working for you is crucial to obtaining a reasonable and fair resolution in your car accident case.
-If you were involved in an accident in Memphis, read on below for more important information and consider having a free consultation with a seasoned attorney in the Memphis community.
+If you were involved in an accident in Memphis, read below for more important information and consider having a free consultation with a seasoned attorney in the Memphis community.

 Is it worth hiring an attorney for a car accident?